y00628/harry-potter-graph-neo4j-rag/README.md

 - The `vector_search` function uses OpenAI's embedding model to find similarities within the graph.
 Make sure Neo4j is set up with GDS (Graph Data Science) and the nodes are embedded.
 - You can adjust the `top_k` parameter to return more or fewer similar nodes based on your needs.
 The default is 3.

+### Troubleshooting

+If you encounter any issues:

+- Verify that Neo4j is running and the credentials are correct in the `.env` file.
+- Ensure OpenAI API key is correctly set and accessible.